 Faith in Action

 Help prepare, serve, and clean up lunch at funerals.
 Please contact the Parish Office, if interested in serving on this committee.

 Training is provided so that you can pray with and bring the Eucharist to the homebound members of our parish who cannot make it to Mass on a regular basis.
-Occasional help is also needed with running errands or giving rides to appointments.
 Please contact the Parish Office, if interested in serving on this committee.

 Prayer Shawl Ministry: